CompuTec/computec-docs/docs/wms/user-guide/project.md

 # Project

-Here you can obtain additional information regarding SAP Business One Projects on documents created using CompuTec WMS.
+Here, you can obtain additional information regarding SAP Business One Projects on documents created using CompuTec WMS.

 ---